ywamsendai/ywamsendai-docs/docs/lifeinjapan/gettingsettled.md

 ## Apply for a My Number Card

 Japan has a new ID system in place that connects all of the various registration systems (residence, health insurance, and pension).
 This is called the [Individual Number Card](https://www.kojinbango-card.go.jp/en/), or *MyNumber* card.
 We recommend applying for this card, though this is currently voluntary.
-Once you have applied, you will be notified when you can pick it up at the city office at a later date. **Note that this card is set to expire when your visa expires.
+Once you have applied, you will be notified when you can pick it up at the city office at a later date.
+You can apply for this online.

+**Note that this card is set to expire when your visa expires.
 You must renew it after your visa has been renewed.**

 ## Make a Seal